joshconkel/SecureCodeReviewBot/README.md

 Every provider also accepts `--endpoint` to override the default API URL, and `--model` to select a specific model.
 See [scan.py — full pipeline orchestrator](#scanpy--full-pipeline-orchestrator) for the complete flag reference.

+If you run into token limit issues in different APIs, modify the default AGENT_MIN_TOKENS values in the scan.py file to work within those limits.
+Sizes are appropriate for local models out of the box.

+e.g. for Open AI GPT 4o:

+AGENT_MIN_TOKENS = {
+    "pre_scan":   4000,
+    "scope":      6000,
+    "threat":     6000,
+    "hypotheses": 8000,
+    "evidence":   12000,
+    "fix":        12000,
+    "gate":       12000,
+}

 ### New companion scripts

 | Script | Purpose |